karenwky/Visualization_Hong_Kong_Property/README.md

 <br/>
 <br/>
 <img src="/images/3D_scatter.gif" alt="3D Scatter Plot" width=600><br/>
-From our scraped data, the selling price is mostly within HKD 50 million.
+From the scraped data, the selling price is mostly within HKD 50 million.
 The flats mainly have 1-4 bedrooms, and the efficiency ratio is mostly between the range 60 to 90 percent. <br/>

 ### Detailed Presentation
 * Check out complete workflow with [Google Slides]().
 (WIP)